-1.1 mattress manufacturing site operated by Carpenter Ltd, Dinting Lodge Industrial Estate, Glossop.
-1.2 Noise monitoring has been carried out to determine the existing acoustic climate at the nearest noise sensitive receptor location.
-The most significant noise sources that contribute to the existing ambient noise environment at this location are road traffic noise and commercial operations on the existing Carpenter Ltd site.
-1.3 The potential impacts of construction noise and vibration have been assessed in accordance with relevant guidance methodologies.
-1.4 Mitigation measures are discussed to prevent excessive sound transmission from the proposed extension.
-1.5 The following sections of this report contain the measurement work undertaken, the results and a discussion of the relevant guidance.
+- 1.1 This report presents the findings of a noise impact assessment for the proposed expansion of a mattress manufacturing site operated by Carpenter Ltd, Dinting Lodge Industrial Estate, Glossop. - 1.2 Noise monitoring has been carried out to determine the existing acoustic climate at the nearest noise sensitive receptor location.
+The most significant noise sources that contribute to the existing ambient noise environment at this location are road traffic noise and commercial operations on the existing Carpenter Ltd site. - 1.3 The potential impacts of construction noise and vibration have been assessed in accordance with relevant guidance methodologies. - 1.4 Mitigation measures are discussed to prevent excessive sound transmission from the proposed extension. - 1.5 The following sections of this report contain the measurement work undertaken, the results and a discussion of the relevant guidance.
 A glossary of acoustic terminology is provided in Appendix B.